celeroon/vagrant-emulation-lab/resources/docs/vm-setup/setup-ovs-switches.md

 # Setup Open vSwitches

-In this section we will setup OVS switches in the HQ based on [topology](/resources/images/vagrant-lab-virtual-topology.svg).
-OVS supports a lot of advanced features that can be used later in this lab, such as mirorring traffic and NetFlow.
-Remember that you can replace box name in any of those switches if you want to test integration from diferent vendors.
+In this section, we will set up OVS switches in the HQ based on the [topology](/resources/images/vagrant-lab-virtual-topology.svg).
+OVS supports many advanced features that can be used later in this lab, such as traffic mirroring and NetFlow.
+Remember that you can replace the box name in any of these switches if you want to test integration with different vendors.

-I want to leave here ovs-vsctl commands as an example for simple configuration.
-This commands will not be used in this setup, but rather as a reference.
-We will create persist configuration right away.
+I want to leave the `ovs-vsctl` commands here as an example of a simple configuration.
+These commands will not be used in this setup, but rather as a reference.
+We will create a persistent configuration right away.

 Bring up interfaces from eth1 to eth8